yulizhou/Kipfian/README.md

         - [x] lenders_loans
     - [x] Do a trial first, how to run on csv files only
     - [x] Touch up all codes into .py and upload
-- [ ] Learn some factorization machine stuff
+- [x] Learn some factorization machine stuff

 ### Day 7

 ### Day 8
-- [ ] Finish iter 4: adding text features
+- [x] Finish iter 4: adding text features
-- [ ] Create a working prototype of the app

 ### Day 9
 - [ ] Finish online learning part
-- [ ] Create a working prototype of the app
+- [x] Create a working prototype of the app
+- [ ] Start working on visualize for presentation, what to plot? what kind of plot?
+- [ ] Finish the front page and structure

 ### Day 10
+- [ ] Visualize for presentation
 - [ ] Add visual effect

 ### Day9